The Amazing Benefits of a Digital Detox

 If social media provides comfort, you must find alternative ways to achieve comfort while detoxing or limiting screen time.

-If you feel bored without your phone, TV, or video games (and you will!), you will need to fill in the gaps with new activities.
+If you feel bored without your phone, TV, or video games (and you will!), You will need to fill in the gaps with new activities.

 Don’t go cold turkey; instead, wean yourself off slowly